VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 Unit: mm

-Do not put anything less than one meter in front of the heat pump.
+Do not place anything less than one meter in front of the heat pump.

-Leave 500 mm of empty space on the sides and back of the heat pump and free ventilation.
-Do not leave any obstacles above or in front of the device!
+Leave 500 mm of empty space on the sides and back of the heat pump and ensure free ventilation.
+Do not place any obstacles above or in front of the device!

 3.3.4 Installation Layout

-Notice: The filter must be cleaned regularly to ensure that water in the system is clean and blocking of filter.
-It is necessary that drainage valve is fixed on the lower water pipe.
-If the running during winter months, please disconnect power supply and let out drain water from
+Note: The filter must be cleaned regularly to ensure that the water in the system is clean and to prevent filter blockage.
+It is necessary that the drainage valve is fixed on the lower water pipe.
+If the unit is operated during winter months, please disconnect the power supply and drain the water from

-through drainage valve.
-If ambient temperature of running unit is below 0^ C, please keep water pump running.
+through the drainage valve.
+If the ambient temperature of the running unit is below 0°C, please keep the water pump running.

 The installation diagram is shown in the following figure: